djwasser/M3iPiZeroW/README.md

 Installation of software roughly follows the steps used by [hypermoose/Keiser2Zwift](https://github.com/hypermoose/Keiser2Zwift).
 When I get some time I will post some detailed intructions here starting from scratch.

-I side benefit is the the PIZeroW without the dongle runs fine on the power from the USB port on the back of my HDTV.
+A side benefit is the the PIZeroW without the dongle runs fine on the power from the USB port on the back of my HDTV.
 So I just have the PIZeroW velcroed to the back of the TV and powered by a short USB power cable which gives me nice clean "invisible" install.

 # Installation